jonatanmv/sisnet/README.md

 http://www.egnos-pro.esa.int/sisnet/disclaimer.html

-# SISNET
+# Introduction to SisNet

+Every satellite-based wide area augmentation system, as the European system EGNOS, provides ranging signals transmitted by GEO satellites, differential corrections on the wide area and additional parameters aimed to guarantee the integrity of the GNSS user.

-SisNet is the combination of *Satellite Navigation* messages and internet.
-EGNOS is the European Geostationary Navigation Overlay Service.
-It taket GPS signal and generates a SIS (Signal in Space) through Geostationary satellites.
+SisNet is the combination of those *Satellite Navigation* messages and internet.
+And EGNOS is the European Geostationary Navigation Overlay Service.
+It takes GPS signal and generates a SIS (Signal in Space) through Geostationary satellites.
 This Signal contains Satellite Navigation messages that allow users to improve the existing GPS data.
 Thanks to SISNet this signal is available also in real time via internet.

 In order to use connections against the SISNet server you will need a SISNet user account.